 Research within the Museum of Ethnography archives, art work registry, and collection storerooms may be conducted only by persons possessing prior, valid, written permission.
 Research permits may be requested in advance, in writing, using the form downloadable here.
-Send your completed form to email@example.com, or fill one out in person at the Ethnological Archives (ground floor, office 16).
+Send your completed form to email@example.com.

 Research permits are issued by the director of the museum within 15 days of submission of the appropriate request form, subject to consultation with the curator of the collection in question.

 Restrictions against issuing permits may apply in situations listed under Section 5, par.
 1 of Governmental Decree No. 47/2001 (III.27), while permission may be refused pursuant to Section 3, par.
 2., Section 4, par.
 2, Section 5, pars.
 2, 3, and 4, and Section 6 of the same decree, or as pertaining to archive materials pursuant to Act LXVI of 1995 on Archive Documents.

 Research permits are valid only in conjunction with a statement on the part of the researcher, declaring that he or she understands the museum's regulations on research and will respect copyright law and regulations regarding publishing restrictions and systems of reference.
 Researchers must also agree to send a bibliography of their published works describing material used in their research to the Ethnological Archives of the museum.
 Research permits are non-transferable.